Sound technical content, curated with aloha by

 August 2, 2020

 A. Hi Michael.
 Draining the toilet is not high-tech.
 You just dip out the water with a paper cup and pour it down the bath drain.
-Cleansers like Barkeeper's Friend are both a mild acid and a mild abrasive; so a little time to let the acid do what it does, plus a little scrubbing to let the abrasive do what it does.
+Cleansers like Barkeeper's Friend are combinations of a mild acid and a mild abrasive; so a little time to let the acid do what it does, plus a little scrubbing to let the abrasive do what it does.

 Luck & Regards,